NVIDIA/spark-rapids-benchmarks/nds/README.md

 --output_prefix /data/query_output \
 --output_format parquet
 ```

-Note there's a customized Spark listener used to track the Spark task status e.g. success or failed
-or success with retry.
-The results will be recorded at the json summary files when all jobs are
-finished.
-This is often used for test or query monitoring purpose.

 ### Throughput Run
 Throughput Run simulates the scenario that multiple query sessions are running simultaneously in